 8. Supply Chain Financing

 Supply chain financing links various parties in a transaction together using technology-based platform and financing processes.
 Through linking the buyer, seller, and financing institutions together, the financing costs are reduced and business efficiency is improved.

 Financing usually comes in the form of short-term credit from the participating bank to the buyer that optimizes working capital for both the seller and the buyer.
-Supply Chain Finance (SCF) typically involves a technology platform where the entire process takes place, from automating transactions, invoicing, and settlement process.
+Supply Chain Finance (SCF) might also involve a technology platform where the entire process takes place, from automating transactions, invoicing, and settlement process.

 The increasingly complicated supply chain and globalization have been the main driver for SCF’s popularity, namely in the automotive, manufacturing, and retail sectors.

 SCF transactions includes extension of buyer’s account payable terms, inventory finance, and payables discounting.
-SCF connects financial transactions to value as the transactions move through supply chain, and encourages collaboration between the buyer and the seller, rather than competition against each other.
+SCF connects financial transactions to value as the transactions move through supply chain, and encourages collaboration between the buyer and seller.

-Through these, SCF enhances working capital by factoring and payment discounting, which is where it differs from traditional supply chain program.
+Through these, SCF enhances working capital by reverse factoring and payment discounting.

 Here’s how a typical extended payables transaction works: